 President Laura Chinchilla has been peddling a Costa Rican image of innocence towards the drug trade.
+According to her, Costa Rica is but an innocent, if hapless, bridge between the producers in South America and the consumers in the U.S.

 To date just this year, 4 tons of illegal drugs have been seized by Costa Rican authorities, mostly from the Peñas Blancas border shared with Nicaragua.
 The sheer volume of illegal drugs going through the country belies the true nature of this monster: that Costa Ricans are actively involved in the transportation of cocaine and other illegal drugs throughout the country despite what Chinchilla may be telling the international community.